 - Credit for general education or baccalaureate degree required courses

-- Credits for military course requirements
+- Credits for free electives

 Evaluation of Transfer Credit

 In some cases, transferring credits for a course is extremely simple.
-If a previous student has completed the same course and transferred to NU, the course has already been through the evaluation process.
+If a previous student has completed the same course and transferred it to NU, the course has already been through the evaluation process.
 However, if a course completed at your original institution has not been transferred previously, it will be evaluated for NU equivalency by an academic program chair.

 How do I start the use of my Veteran Benefits at Norwich?